nrk19/ftp-ansible/README.md

 For this porpouse we will generate a pair of keys in the machine using the `openssl` ansible module.

 > If we wouldn't use SSL encryption, all the data will be sent as plain text, so anyone sniffing the network
-> may be abled to see what's being transfer and private data may be exposed
+> may be abled to see what's being transfer, and private data may be exposed

 Key pair generation at: [ansible/ftp.yml](ansible/ftp.yml)
 ```yaml